OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Results

+For building age (right), the heatmap reveals stronger predictive performance for more recent buildings (post-1900), reflecting their typically more distinctive and recognizable architectural characteristics.
+Conversely, older buildings (pre-1900) exhibit larger errors, with significant overlaps between adjacent historical periods.
+The subtle external distinctions, combined with modifications such as renovations and retrofits, contribute to the difficulty in accurately classifying older structures based solely on visual appearance~\citep{sun2022understanding}.
+Additionally, the model's performance is likely influenced by the limited representation of older building periods within the original training dataset.
+Nevertheless, the overall R-squared above 0.7 confirms the model's capability in capturing broad temporal patterns of floor count and building age from images.

-Taken together, these confusion matrices suggest that the model is capable of inferring the number of floors and the era of construction.
-However, inherent visual ambiguities --- particularly among structurally or stylistically similar categories --- contribute to overlaps in predictions.
-These confusions often arise from overlapping visual cues, which may be further exacerbated by dataset biases, such as incorrect labeling, insufficient sample representation for certain categories, or poor observation.
+Taken together, these results suggest that the model is capable of inferring attributes across various ranges.
+However, inherent visual ambiguities, particularly among structurally or stylistically similar categories, contribute to overlaps in predictions.
 Enhancing the quality, diversity, and coverage of crowdsourced data would be a valuable step toward improving the dataset and the model's performance.